Gold Rush!: Collector's edition

 The Software Farm released a collector's edition of California: Gold Rush! in a wooden box in 2000.
-They also released an economy pack with just the game in an envelope.
+They also released an economy pack that included just the game, packaged in an envelope.

 Remake

-German game developer Sunlight Games secured the rights and re-released the original version on July 25, 2014.
+German game developer Sunlight Games secured the rights and re-released the original version in July 2014.
 A remake with the name Gold Rush!
-Anniversary was released on November 7, 2014 for Microsoft Windows.
-OS X and Linux versions were released later in November 2014.
+Anniversary was released in November of the same year for Microsoft Windows, OS X and Linux.
 The ports for iOS and Android were released in March 2015.
 All graphics are pre-rendered, but all animations and characters are displayed in real-time 3D.
 The game's graphics are in high definition and the music was remade.
 All text from the original game was optimized with newly recorded voiceovers.
 The game can be controlled by a point-and-click control or with a parser (only Windows, Linux and Mac), which is similar to the old Sierra games which use the AGI interface.
 Gold Rush!
 2 was released in April 2017 as a sequel to Gold Rush!
 Anniversary.

 Sunlight Games has also released a Special Edition which is limited to 350 copies.
 The Special Edition comes in a box with a banderole, and the content of the box is similar to the old Sierra boxes is: a copy of the game on a DRM-free DVD, a poster, a card with the serial number, a printed making-of booklet, a printed booklet with concept drawings, and a golden-colored coin.
 Gold Rush!
 The Special Edition can only be ordered at Sunlight Games' online shop.

 Adventure Gamers gave the remake 1½ stars out of 5.
 Just Adventure gave the game a rating of B−.
 3rd-strike gave the game a 7.0.